giellalt/lang-smj/smj.md

 * **LowerG12**:  A definition of Grade 1 or 2 consonant sequences

 * **G32**:  A definition of Grade 3 or 2 consonant sequences

+* **G31**:  A definition of Grade 3 or 1 consonant sequences which is not SMJ-grammar only for err/orths

 * **G3**:  A definition of Grade 3 consonant sequences